Small Rugs for UK Flats That Make Compact Spaces Feel Intentional

 Rectangles are practical and often right, but they are not always flattering in homes already full of straight edges, boxy furniture and awkward corners.
 In those cases, a wavy or irregular outline can reduce visual stiffness and make imperfect architecture feel deliberate rather than compromised.
 You can see this clearly with a runner like Sylvie Moss Green Organic Camo Tufted High-Low Irregular Runner Rug (50×80, 50×120, 60×150 cm), which guides movement but still softens the corridor effect, or with Arlo White & Black Asymmetric Checkered Tufted Runner Rug, where the geometry feels intentional rather than rigid.
 If you want to follow that route, browse Wavy Rugs Collection, then continue with Why Wavy Rugs Feel Right in UK Homes (Even When the Room Isn't Perfect) and Wavy Rugs for Living Rooms: How to Choose the Right Size in UK Homes.

-Where moss and floral blue actually fit in real homes
+Where moss, daisy and floral blue fit in real homes

 In busy flats, textured tufted surfaces tend to age better visually than flatter low-contrast piles, especially around sofa-side turns and bedside first-step zones where compression marks show fastest.